-Metabolic biomarkers can predict mortality in the ICUMay 20th, 2013 in Diseases, Conditions, Syndromes /
+Metabolic biomarkers can predict mortality in the ICUMay 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A metabolic profile of intensive care unit (ICU) patients based on biomarkers of four metabolites can be used to accurately predict mortality, according to a new study.